 14.2 We will provide you with at least four Business Days’ notice of any planned interruptions of energy supply (unless otherwise agreed with you).
-You can find out more information about planned interruptions by contacting our subscriber services team:

-Facebook / Messenger: @ourenergyltd Phone: +64 (0)4 3900967 Email: hello@ourenergy.co.nz

-We will use our best endeavours to restore your energy supply as soon as possible after a planned interruption.

-14.3 You can find out more information about any planned or unplanned interruptions on our website or by calling our subscriber helpline.

 15 WHAT SHOULD I DO IF THERE IS A FAULT?

-15.1 We operate a 24 hour faults service which allows you to report, receive updates or access further information about any outage.
-This service is available via our faults team, who you can contact at any time:
+15.1 We operate a 24 hour faults service which allows you to report any outage.
+To report an outage please text us on 0225438749.

-Facebook / Messenger: @ourenergyltd Phone: +64 (0)4 3900967 Email: hello@ourenergy.co.nz Our faults team will pass the details of your outage on to the network operator(or their agent) as soon as reasonably practicable.

 16 METERS AND READINGS

-16.1 Meter readers installed at your premises will be used to measure your energy usage.
+16.1 Meter readers installed at your premises will be used to measure your usage.
 It is your responsibility to inform us of all meters at your premises used for the supply of energy to you.

-16.2 We will endeavour to read your meter electronically every month, where we are unable to read your meter electronically we may access your premises to conduct a manual meter read.
-Will will conduct this manual meter read during normal meter reading hours, every month, or if your premises is located in a rural area, every two months.
+16.2 We will endeavour to read your meter electronically.

-16.3 If you do not provide us with access to your meter during normal meter reading hours, or we are unable to read your meter for whatever reason, we will send you an invoice based on an estimate of energy supplied.
-We will estimate this based on an average subscriber’s energy usage.
+16.3 If we are unable to read your meter for whatever reason, we will send you an invoice based on an estimate of energy supplied.
+We will estimate this based on your previous consumption.

-16.4 You agree that we own all data collected by the meters and, that we may use such data for the purposes of supplying energy to you, matching your generation/supply to other subscribers, administering your account and all other matters incidental to this.
+16.4 You agree that we own all data collected by the meters and, that we may use such data for the purposes of supplying energy to you, matching your generation/supply to other customers, administering your account and all other matters incidental to this.

 16.5 We will undertake routine inspections of your meter and we may from time to time repair, change, upgrade or downgrade the Metering equipment at your premises as we see necessary.
 If an inspection of the meter reveals it is faulty or inaccurate, we will replace or repair it and debit or credit your account to the value of the error in its previous readings for which you have been invoiced.
 Where a manual meter read is required and there is a charge related to this activity (provided for under our General Charges) then we will invoice you in the next invoice period.

 16.6 You must not tamper with the meter.
 If you suspect the meter has been tampered with, you must report this to us immediately.
 If you cause or allow someone to tamper with the meter and it causes loss or damage to us, we may require you to pay an amount equal to the costs we incur in investigating the damage, any costs of repairing or replacing the affected Metering equipment and the amount of loss suffered by us.
-Additionally we may disconnect or suspend the supply of energy to you.
+Additionally, we may disconnect or suspend the supply of energy to you.

 17 ACCESS TO YOUR PREMISES